-- Grab a piece of big paper (I used wrapping paper), and draw your inner circle as a quarter circle, away from the corner of your paper.
+- Grab a big piece of paper (I used wrapping paper), and draw your inner circle as a quarter circle, away from the corner of your paper.

 - Now do the same for the length.
 This will be your outer circle.
 Measure your desired length from the inner circle, not from the corner.
 Don’t forget to add seam allowance all around your inner circle.

 - Cut your pattern around the inner circle than around the outer circle.
 This will be 1/4 of a pattern.

 - Fold your fabric in half, right sides together, then fold again in half so the fabric is in quarters now.

 - Place the inner circle of your pattern to match up the folder corner of the fabric (the one with no raw edges) – Very Important!

 - Pin your pattern in place, through all the layers and cut around the inner and outer circle, again through all the layers.
 You will get a continuous circle.